bmuellerhstat/pr-practice/README.md

 The best way to relax after a long day is to eat ice cream and watch a movie.

 The best ice cream is mint chocolate chip.

+The best way to relax after a long day is to sleep or play games